kashifsoofi/kashifsoofi.github.io/_posts/2019-08-17-rsa-signing-in-csharp-using-microsoft-cryptography.md

 ```

 ### Key Generation
-GenerateKeyPair method creates a new instance of RSA, sets desired key size and export key pair as json strings, there is `ToXmlString` method that can be used if you are not using .NET Core.
+GenerateKeyPair method creates a new instance of RSA, sets desired key size and export parameters and convert to `RsaPrivateKeyParameters`/`RsaPublicKeyParameters` helper classes and export those as json strings.

 ### Sign Data
 SignData method accepts a string and private key serialized as json, signs data with key using a hash and padding and finally returns a base64 encoded data signature.